gnss-sdr/geniuss-place/CONTRIBUTING.md

  * Commenting (through your Google, Facebook or Twitter account, or just open a new profile at [Disqus](https://disqus.com/)) in the boxes such as the one at the bottom of this page.
-Moderation will be applied only in cases of flagrant off-topic or unappropriate style.
+Moderation will be applied only in cases of flagrant off-topic or inappropriate style.
 See our [code of conduct](CODE_OF_CONDUCT.md).

  * Sharing the content in your favorite social network.